We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 Put those people into an ad.

-Let them tell us what happened and why, you know, why you it just doesn't make any sense to me.
+Let them tell us what happened and why, you know, why it just doesn't make any sense to me.

-Tom, I gotta tell you something.
+Tom, I'm going to tell you something.

-Uh if uh for for being perplexed and frustrated and in a hand-wringing fit, you've given us clarity and value, as have so many other people today.
+For being perplexed and frustrated and in a hand-wringing fit, you've given us clarity and value, as have so many other people today.

 It is the marketplace that should choose winners and losers and not government.